santiment/academy/src/docs/neuro-api/metrics/realized-value/index.md

 ---
-title: Realized Value
+title: Neuro API - Realized Value
 author: Santiment Team
-# References
-#

 ---

 Returns Realized Value of all tokens.
 Realized Value is based on the